Table of Contents

 - Minute wear on the sealing gaskets in the bowl.

-Based on the above factors, it is advisable to minimize the frequency of the sludge discharge cycles, which in turn limits the allowable solids concentration.
-In real terms, the maximum solids concentration allowable in a disc centrifuge is around 5% by volume.
+Based on the above factors, it is advisable to minimize the frequency of the sludge discharge cycles, limiting the allowable solids concentration.
+The maximum solids concentration allowable in a disc centrifuge is around 5% by volume in real terms.

 Phase Separation Capabilities